czeh898/GT-Cyber-Security-Project1/README.md

 SSH into the control node and follow the steps below:
 - Copy the install-elk.yml file to Ansible container folder /etc/ansible/files/.

-- Update the hosts file to include the Elk Server IP address of 10.3.0.4    under elkservers
+- Update the hosts file to include the Elk Server IP address of 10.1.0.8   under elkservers

-- Run the playbook, ansible-playbook elk-playbook.yml /etc/ansible/http://52.149.38.49/:5601 to check that Kibana is running.
+- Run the playbook, ansible-playbook elk-playbook.yml /etc/ansible/http://ELKIPAddress/:5601 to check that Kibana is running.

 Answer the following questions to fill in the blanks:_
 -Which file is the playbook in?
 Where do you copy it?
 - :/etc/ansible/elk-playbook.yml.
 You copy it to the directory.

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 You update the hosts file.
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-Add the private IP under ìserversî
+Add the private IP under ‚Äúservers‚Äù

 - _Which URL do you navigate to in order to check that the ELK server is running?
-52.149.38.49:5601
+ELKIPAddress:5601